ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

     1. include `@has_log` at the top of the class (don't forget to `from lewis.core.logging import has_log`)
     1. use self.log.info(message), self.log.warning(message), self.log.error(message), etc
 * When I try to run a device I get the error `Failed to find protocol stream...`.
 This is due to one of the imports in the stream_interface not being valid.
 Check that they are all correct.
+* When I try to access a variable that I know exists in my emulator, I get an error saying that variable does not exist?
+    1. The lewis backdoor does not give access to private variables, so anything prefixed with `_` cannot be changed in this way.